andydbc/unity-texture-packer/README.md

 Find more information about this [here](https://docs.unity3d.com/Manual/upm-git.html).

-The tool is located under "Window" and is called "ChannelPacker"
+The tool is located under "Window" and is called "Channel Packer"

 ## Note